davib21/davib21.github.io/_pages/about.md

 ======
 I'm an undergraduate student at Bioprocess and Biotechnology Engineering, at the School of Agricultural Sciences - Unesp - Botucatu, Brasil.

-I also own a certificate in Biotechnology, received along the high school degree at the Federal Institute of Tocantins.
+I also own a certificate in Biotechnology, which I received along with my high school degree at the Federal Institute of Tocantins.

 Studies, Research and Interests
 ======